 Our six main areas of ministry are

-1. EARTHQUAKE 2010 - New housing is now being constructed for 25 orphanage children One of our sponsored orphanages (Children of Israel Orphanage) sustained damage to their building during the earthquake.
-Our efforts now include the construction of a series of cabins for the children who have been living in temporary housing!
-As of the Summer of 2013, two cabins are filled with the previously displaced children, with a 3rd cabin well underway.
+1. EARTHQUAKE 2010 - New housing is now being constructed for 23 orphanage children One of our sponsored orphanages (Children of Israel Orphanage) sustained damage to their building during the earthquake.
+Our efforts now include the construction of a series of cabins for the children!
+As of the Summer of 2015, three cabins are nearing completion.
 We are seeking funds to build the homes AND volunteers to help with the construction of those homes!
 2. Sponsorships for orphanage children Orphanage sponsorships make it possible for children residing in specific orphanages to have food, clothing, shelter, limited medical care and an education.
 The funds also help to pay small wages to the caregivers of the children, - which include persons to do the laundry, cook meals, clean the orphanage, give first aid treatment, assist with school lessons and tend to any of the other basic needs of the children.
 EARTHQUAKE 2010 resulted in many more children needing a home!
 Additional sponsors are desperately needed!
 3. Tuition assistance for elementary, secondary, and university students.
 As of November 2014, a TRADE School is also being offered.
 Very few schools in Haiti are free.
 With the average income of a Haitian being less than $2 a day, most families in Haiti cannot afford to send their children/young adults to school because of the costs of uniforms, books and tuition.
 Since education is a means to alleviate poverty, our goal is to make education a possibility for many more children.
-We are currently sponsoring students in the greater Jacmel area, the greater LesCayes area, and Grann Plaine and Pointe Est of Ile-a-Vache.
+We are currently sponsoring students in the greater LesCayes area, and Grann Plaine and Pointe Est of Ile-a-Vache.

 4. Construction of a school Our focus is on a remote community on a tiny island off the southwestern coast of mainland Haiti.
 This small community on Île-à-Vache previously only had education up to fourth grade.
 Many children did not attend school because their parents were too poor to send them.
 A school construction fund is changing all that!